Rockspirates/Arbitrage/README.md

 These are some very common challenges which you face while writing this code, there will be many more challenges while debugging and writing the algorithm.

+# Project
+* This implemenation was a part of my DSA project.
+* You can also implement this code using your own algorithm and take my code as a refernce, you can even find a better algo than mine :)
+* So I have also added huge number of test cases so that you can verify the correctness of your code.